dbcli/pgcli/docs/pages/full_screen_apps.rst

   content of an editable/scrollable buffer, and :class:`~prompt_toolkit.layout.controls.FormattedTextControl` for displaying (:ref:`formatted <formatted_text>`) text.

+  Normally, it is never needed to create new :class:`~prompt_toolkit.layout.controls.UIControl` or :class:`~prompt_toolkit.layout.containers.Container` classes, but instead you would create the layout by composing instances of the existing built-ins.

 - A higher level abstraction of building a layout is by using "widgets".
 A widget is a reusable layout component that can contain multiple containers